 Dripping wet and shivering, the Hook soldier's first thought after leaving the water was not of his drenched condition but of the possibility of being AWOL from camp.
 "I tried to get the police to call and explain things to my detachment commander, but I guess they forgot.
-Anyway it didn't matter, Things turned out OK," he said.
+Anyway it didn't matter,

 Cpl.
 Lawson thanks the Red Cross for his now tested ability to rescue a person from drowning.
 He studied Red Cross life saving methods and earned a Red Cross Junior Lifesaving Certificate when he attended a boys' camp in his teens.